 As you can see, procurement offers numerous benefits for your business.
 It can help you become more efficient, reduce your risk, and increase your brand recognition.
 Procurement professionals can help you achieve greater organizational visibility and visibility into your supply chain.
 They can also help you manage your risk and protect your brand.
 And all of this can help you achieve greater profitability.

 However, the speed of the digital transformation in procurement is at the most dramatic point ever.
-The move towards digital procurement is centre stage of the strategy of procurement departments worldwide.
+The move towards digital procurement is the center stage of the strategy of procurement departments worldwide.
 However, the rapid growth of demand in distributed digital technologies has increased the complexity of the procurement function.
 Fortunately, there are several factors and trends that can help procurement professionals navigate this new digital world.